CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

     First-hop interface is unknown

 Comparing these three outputs reveals a lot about the structure of the information given by that particular show command.
-Using both output examples, a schema that looks like this can be created:
+Using these output examples, a schema that looks like this can be created:

 .. code-block:: python